kfitz/reading-notebook/en/pages/butler3.md

 aesthetic uses of injurious words may both use and mention those words, both citing their histories and disrupting those histories; "I do not mean to subscribe to a simple opposition between the aesthetic and juridical domains, for what is at stake in many of these controversies is precisely the power of the state to define what will count as aesthetic representation."
 (101)

-3. Contagious Word:  Paranoia and "Homosexuality" in the Military
+## 3. Contagious Word:  Paranoia and "Homosexuality" in the Military

-themilitary as "a zone of partial citizenship, a domain in which selected features of citizenship are preserved, and others are suspended."
+the military as "a zone of partial citizenship, a domain in which selected features of citizenship are preserved, and others are suspended."
 (103)

 discourse on homosexuality has increased rather than decreased as a result of the circumscription of the word